syl20bnr/spacemacs-elpa-mirror/stable-melpa/js2-refactor-readme.txt

 [expand-region](https://github.com/magnars/expand-region.el) to more easily mark vars, method calls and functions for refactorings.

-Then add this to your emacs settings:
+Then add this to your Emacs settings:

     (require 'js2-refactor)
     (add-hook 'js2-mode-hook #'js2-refactor-mode)